-Both studies demonstrated, that the diagnostic performance of computed noninvasive FFR was superior for the detection of hemodynamically relevant coronary stenoses compared to coronary CT angiography alone (DISCOVER-FLOW: accuracy of 84% vs. 59%), mainly due to a reducation of false-positive findings detected by coronary CT angiography.
+Both studies demonstrated that the diagnostic performance of computed noninvasive FFR was superior for the detection of hemodynamically relevant coronary stenoses compared to coronary CT angiography alone (DISCOVER-FLOW: accuracy of 84% vs. 59%), mainly due to a reduction of false-positive findings detected by coronary CT angiography.

-Since noninvasive determination of FFR is based on cCTA data, increased image noise, beam-hardening artifacts from metallic devices and especially motion artifacts can influence its quality.
+Since non-invasive determination of FFR is based on cCTA data, increased image noise, beam-hardening artefacts from metallic devices and especially motion artefacts can influence its quality.
 Since CT-based FFR research so far has only been performed with stable patients and nonacute cases, its accuracy in patients with acute coronary syndrome remains unknown.
 Furthermore, the post-processing steps may be time-consuming and costly.
-Finally, the model used for fluid dynamics may be inaccurate for patients with changes in the hematocrit or hemoglobin concentration.
+Finally, the model used for fluid dynamics may be inaccurate for patients with changes in the hematocrit or haemoglobin concentration.

 - 1. Strisciuglio, T., & Barbato, E. (2016).
 The fractional flow reserve gray zone has never been so narrow.
 Journal of Thoracic Disease, 8(11), E1537–E1539. http://doi.org/10.21037/jtd.2016.11.52

 - 2. Taylor CA, Fonte TA, Min JK.
 Computational fluid dynamics applied to cardiac computed tomography for noninvasive quantification of fractional flow reserve: scientific basis.
 J. Am.
 Coll.
 Cardiol.
 2013;61 (22): 2233-41. doi:10.1016/j.jacc.2012.11.083 - Pubmed citation